Vishruth-S/S3_DS_LAB/README.md

 ### Medium
 * Find all ancestors of a given node
 * Check if a binary tree is a binary search tree
+* Find sum of all left leaves and right leaves
 * Find sum of each level in a tree
 * Find kth smallest element in a BST
+* Merge 2 binary trees

+### Hard
+* Delete all nodes in a given range

 ### Miscellaneous
 * Invert a binary tree